grahamcarman/docs/astro/api-keys.md

 Deployment API keys will soon be deprecated in favor of [Deployment API tokens](deployment-api-tokens.md).
 You can continue to use existing Deployment API keys for now, but you will have to complete a one-time migration to Deployment API tokens in the future.

-If your Deployment doesn't have any API keys configured.
-The Cloud UI will not show the **API Tokens** tab and you will only be able to create Deployment API tokens.
+After API tokens are generally available, Deployments with zero API keys will not show the **API Keys** tab and you will no longer be able to create Deployment API keys.
+If you want to continue using API keys, ensure that you always have at least one API key configured for the Deployment.

 :::